 I ditched my camera for a few weeks.
-I was (and am) so emotionally exhausted with taking images and wanting approval and validation for the results.
+I was emotionally exhausted with taking images and wanting approval and validation.
 I love photography and it’s been genuinely heartbreaking to me that I can’t make some level of living from doing it.
 I’ve accepted that now.
-Virtually no one I know bought a print or supported me.
-That’s fine.
-It made me question myself every single day, question my ability and my love of learning the art of photography.
-Why was I doing it if no one else liked or appreciated it?
+I have questioned myself every single day, questioned my ability and my love of learning the art of photography.

-On the most beautiful snowy day here I took my camera out without thinking and wandered on the beach and in the woods taking only a few images and only what I liked, and not what I thought would look good for other people or what might sell.
+On the most beautiful snowy day here I took my camera out without thinking and wandered on the beach and in the woods taking only a few images and only what I liked, and not what I thought would look good for others.
 The result was achieving some of my best images.
 I don’t care if anyone else thinks they’re good.
-That’s putting it mildly – the first edit of this post contained a lot of cursing.

 And that’s a lesson for me.
 Not doing a thing for approval or a desired result – just for the art and self-fulfilment – is my way forward with this thing that I love, and with all things.